-Some ophthalmologists believe that Blepharitis is actually a precursor to dysfunction of the meibomian gland and dry eyes, rather than being caused by these other conditions.
+Some ophthalmologists believe that Blepharitis is a precursor to dysfunction of the meibomian gland and dry eyes rather than caused by these other conditions.

 The most common symptoms of Blepharitis are:

-- Peeling of the skin on the eyelids, due to the tear film suppressed by the meibomian glands.
+- It is the peeling of the skin on the eyelids due to the tear film suppressed by the meibomian glands.

-- Sensation of grit / burning in the eye, or sensation of a foreign body, due to the crust of bacteria and sebaceous glands obstructed.
+- The sensation of grit/burning in the eye, or feeling of a foreign body, due to the crust of bacteria and sebaceous glands obstructed.

-- Frequent blinking, due to a tear film affected by the obstruction of the sebaceous glands, unable to prevent tears from evaporating.
+- Due to a tear film affected by the obstruction of the sebaceous glands, frequent blinking is unable to prevent tears from evaporating.

 - Sensitivity to light / photophobia.

-- Badly directed eyelashes that grow abnormally, due to permanent damage to the eyelid margin.
+- Poorly directed eyelashes grow abnormally due to permanent damage to the eyelid margin.

 - Infection of the eyelash follicle / sebaceous gland (hordeolum).

-- Debris in the tear film, observed with magnification (contrast enhanced with the use of fluorescein drops).
+- Debris in the tear film was observed with magnification (contrast-enhanced with fluorescein drops).

 Depending on the severity of Blepharitis, the patient may have some or all of these symptoms, which may be intermittent or constant.
 In some cases, Blepharitis also causes loss of eyelashes ( madarosis ).